Best EMR/EHR Systems for OT, PT, and SLP

 Changing expectations in 2025

-Your ideal EMR should be leveraging AI, both as a scribe and within the EMR itself.
-It also should be completely cohesive with your billing and scheduling software.
+Your ideal EMR should be leveraging AI, both as a scribe and an integrated support system within the platform itself.
+It also should connect with your billing and scheduling software, creating a fully cohesive workflow that saves time, reduces errors, and lets you focus on what matters most: your patients.

 Here are some of the top EMRs that we found that were built for outpatient occupational therapy, physical therapy, and speech therapy.
 We are leaving out the big players in the hospital systems (like CERNER) as they do not cater to private therapy practices.